 The lab automation in protein engineering market is expected to grow at a CAGR of 8.12% over the forecast period (2018 - 2023).
 The emergence of robotics has transformed the typical workday for scientists around the world.
-With the advent of automation techniques, scientists are now able to set up, run and analyze the results of experiments in a fraction of the time they needed in the past.
-In today's world, pulling maximum efficiency out of every department, including the R & D labs, is a major issue.
+With the advent of automation techniques, scientists are now able to setup, run, and analyze the results of experiments in a fraction of the time they needed in the past.
+In today's world, obtaining maximum efficiency out of every department, including the R & D labs, is a major target.

-Protein engineering involves various steps like macromolecular structure determination, from scaling data to calculating an electron density map.
-Software can be used to improve electron density maps through a statistical approach in combining experimental X-ray diffraction data with information about the expected characteristics of an electron map.
-Automation helps scientists to understand and solve the mysteries of protein dysfunction, including misfolding, aggregation, and abnormal movement.
-This will, in turn, help in monitoring the expression level of a target protein facilitating more effective drug discovery.
-Automation of routine laboratory procedures, by the use of dedicated work stations and software to program instruments, allows associate scientists and technicians to think creatively about the implications of their experiments and to design effective follow-up projects or develop alternative approaches to their work instead of spending their days repeating tedious tasks.
+Protein engineering involves various steps, like macromolecular structure determination, from scaling data to calculating an electron density map.
+The software can be used to improve electron density maps through a statistical approach in combining experimental X-ray diffraction data with information about the expected characteristics of an electron map.
+Automation helps scientists to understand and solve the mysteries of protein dysfunction, including aggregation and abnormal movement.
+This will, in turn, help in monitoring the expression level of a target protein facilitating a more effective drug discovery.
+Automation of routine laboratory procedures by the use of dedicated workstations and software to program instruments allows associate scientists and technicians to think creatively about the implications of their experiments and to design effective follow-up projects or develop alternative approaches to their work instead of spending their days repeating tedious tasks.

 The market for laboratory automation is driven by the need for consistency in quality.
 As the cost of an error is very high in a scientific paper or drug development, even fairly low error rates can have a profound impact on the conclusions.
 It is believed that taking out the human element helps in achieving more consistency.
 Great advances have been made in the molding of plastics that has reduced the volumes of reagents used and enabled handling of smaller liquid volumes easy.
-These advancements have worked in favor of the development of micro and nano-litre plates to fit in with the automated liquid handling equipment.
+These advancements have worked in the favor of the development of micro-liter and nano-liter plates to fit with the automated liquid handling equipment.

 The market landscape in North America is extremely dynamic due to a high level of merger and acquisition activities.
 Asia and Latin America are an emerging market as there has been a considerable increase in outsourcing pharmaceutical manufacturing to these regions due to the availability of cheaper labor and resources.
 Strict regulations imposed by the United States government and the FDA, growing demand in the diagnostic market, increasing emphasis on the drug discovery and research labs, and the rising presence of various diseases in North America have fueled the growth.